Netplayz/wivrn-fbt/README.md

 # WiVRn Full Body Tracking - Documentation

-# THIS IS STILL IN PROGRESS AND WILL NOT WORK YET!!
+# THIS IS FOR THE NON-FLATPAK VERSION
 A complete webcam-based full body tracking system for VR on Ubuntu Linux, compatible with WiVRn OpenXR runtime.

 ## Table of Contents